Death of Wolfgang Amadeus Mozart: Epidemic disease

+The diagnosis of an epidemic illness is also the conclusion arrived at by Jenkins (2006), who emphasizes the evidence that Mozart was mostly in good health in 1791: "[Mozart] was struck down suddenly by an epidemic illness which was then raging in Vienna."

+(Davies 1983) also endorses the view that Mozart died of an epidemic disease, and offers a conjecture (p.
+781) for where he caught it: "probably" the venue was the successful premiere of his last work, the Little Masonic Cantata.
+Mozart conducted the work, which includes choral singers.

+Malpractice

 Some ascribe Mozart's death to medical malpractice on the part of his physician, Dr. Closset.
 His sister-in-law Sophie Weber, in her 1825 account, makes the implication.
 Borowitz summarizes:

 When Mozart appeared to be sinking, one of his doctors, Dr. Thomas Franz Closset, was sent for and finally located at the theater.
 However, according to Sophie's account, that drama-lover "had to wait till the play was over."
 When he arrived, he ordered cold compresses put on Mozart's feverish brow, but these "provided such a shock that he did not regain consciousness again before he died.

+Other diseases

 A 1994 article in Neurology suggests Mozart died of a subdural hematoma.
 A skull believed to be Mozart's was saved by the successor of the gravedigger who had supervised Mozart's burial, and later passed on to anatomist Josef Hyrtl, the municipality of Salzburg, and the Mozarteum museum (Salzburg).
 Forensic reconstruction of soft tissues related to the skull reveals substantial concordance with Mozart's portraits.
 Examination of the skull suggested a premature closure of the metopic suture, which has been suggested on the basis of his physiognomy.
 A left temporal fracture and concomitant erosions raise the question of a chronic subdural hematoma, which would be consistent with several falls in 1789 and 1790 and could have caused the weakness, headaches, and fainting Mozart experienced in 1790 and 1791.
 Additionally, an episode of aggressive bloodletting used to treat suspected rheumatic fever on the night of December 4, 1791, could have decompensated such a lesion, leading to his death on the following day.

 In a 2000 publication, a team of two physicians (Faith T. Fitzgerald, Philip A. Mackowiak) and a musicologist (Neal Zaslaw) reviewed the historical evidence and tentatively opted for a diagnosis of rheumatic fever.

 The hypothesis of trichinosis was put forth by Jan V. Hirschmann in 2001.

 A suggestion is that Mozart died as a result of his hypochondriasis and his predilection for taking patent medicines containing antimony.
 In his final days, this was compounded by further prescriptions of antimony to relieve the fever he clearly suffered.

-A 2006 article in a UK medical journal considered several theories for Mozart's death and, based on his letters from his last year, dismisses syphilis and other chronic diseases.
-The attending physicians wrote he died with fever and a rash, and a physician they consulted wrote later "this malady attacked at this time a great many of the inhabitants and not for a few of them it had the same fatal conclusions and the same symptoms as in the case of Mozart."
-The article's conclusion was "death came as a result of an acute infectious illness."

-Zegers, Weigl, and Steptoe.
-(2009), breaking out of the limited-data regime lamented above by Stafford, did a post-hoc epidemiological study, examining all deaths that occurred in Vienna around the time Mozart died.
-They suggest that he may have died in an epidemic: